rajesh-ranjan-git/MovieMania/README.md

 ## Todo

-> Need to add authentication
+> Need to add authentication and authorization
-> Need to add favorites through DB
+> Need to add favorites
 ---